Swimming at the 2022 Commonwealth Games

-Swimming was among the sports contested at the 2022 Commonwealth Games, held in Birmingham, England.
+Swimming at the 2022 Commonwealth Games was the 22nd appearance of Swimming at the Commonwealth Games.
+The swimming events at the 2022 Commonwealth Games were held in Birmingham, England.
 The sport had been staged in all twenty-one previous editions of the Games thus far, and will be contested in England for the third time.

 The competition took place between 29 July and 3 August 2022, spread across fifty-two events (including twelve parasport events).
 For the first time, visually impaired swimming was held at the Commonwealth Games.

 Schedule

 The competition schedule was as follows: